LudoLozza/LudoLozza/README.md

 ### 🎓 University

+- **Master's degree in Computer Engineering** - _University of Genoa_<br>
+   _Genoa, Italy 🇮🇹_<br>
+   _Graduated in: Currently attending the second year_
+   - Relevant Courses:
+      - Software Engineering
+      - Machine Learning and Data Analysis
+      - Artificial Intelligence
+      - Computer Security
+      - Human Computer Interaction
+    - Elective courses:
+      - Mobile Security (Android and iOS)
+      - High Performance Computing
+   - Projects:
+      - Software Engineering &rarr; Desktop application for dismantling facilities, using PyQt6 with VS Code.
+      - Human Computer Interaction &rarr; Ideation of an app with innovative interface to guide people exploring Genoa's hystory and architecture.
+      - Mobile Security &rarr; Security asessment of a set of apps using static, dynamic and network analysis tools with Kali Linux.

 - **Bachelor's degree in Electronic Engineering and ICT** - _University of Genoa_ <br>
    _Genoa, Italy 🇮🇹_<br>
    _Graduated in: 2023_